xiaoyu1998/llvm-cpu0/readme.md

 $ cd llvm-cpu0
 $ bash build-llvm.sh
 ```
-The most llvm compile errors was caused by there is no enough memory to handle parallel complile and link jobs, just reduce jobs or enlarge swapfile.
+The most llvm build errors was caused by there is no enough memory to handle parallel compile and link jobs, just reduce jobs or enlarge swapfile.

 Please remember to add "~/tutorial/llvm-project/build/bin" to variable "${PATH}" to your environment for clang++, clang.